deeroen/4Gclinical/README.md

 ## Use the app

-The app will then be running on [http://localhost:8080/](http://localhost:8080/)
+The app will then be running on [http://localhost:80/](http://localhost:8080/)

 ## Deploy with Docker

     docker build -t python-4gc .

-    docker run python-4gc
+    docker run  -p 80:80 python-4gc